home-assistant/home-assistant.io/source/_integrations/iotawatt.markdown

 Replace `(Main_In_Red + Main_In_White + Main_In_Blue)` with the correct formula for your main feed.

-#### If having a solar net system:
+#### Using a solar net system

-The iotawatt team recommends that the inputs for solar reads positive which can be achieved by either changing the orientation of the CT sensor or in the IoTaWatt's input settings, check `Reverse`
+The IoTaWatt team recommends that the inputs for solar reads positive which can be achieved by either changing the orientation of the CT sensor or in the IoTaWatt's input settings, check `Reverse`.

 Replace `(Main_In_Red + Main_In_White + Main_In_Blue)` with `(Main_In_Red + Main_In_White + Main_In_Blue - Solar)`